-This is a remarkable story of how a hobby, producing a few fishing plugs for local fisherman, grew into a flourishing business and is still growing 65 years later.
-Tens of thousands of the plugs are produced annually in a small operation in Kelowna and marketed throughout North America and others areas in the world.
+This is a remarkable story of how a hobby, producing a few fishing plugs for local fisherman, grew into a flourishing business and is still growing 70 years later.

 Lyman Dooley was born in Lloydminster, Saskatchewan in 1914.
 The family moved to Kelowna in 1929 and lived on the corner of Ethel Street and Dehart Ave.
 He served in the Royal Canadian Air Force during the war and was stationed in Newfoundland.
 One of Lyman’ hobbies was tying flies.
 In 1946, he and two other partners established Game Guide – a fishing sports store located at 1423 Ellis Street, across from the Memorial Arena.
 (The building is still there !)
 Lyman was production manager, Roy Longley was business manager and Colonel Gemmil was a silent partner.

 It was at this time that Lyman designed and started producing fishing plugs from yellow cedar and he labelled them Lyman Lures and sold these at the store.
 He joined Sun- Rype in 1949 as manager of the warehouse, at which time he left Game Guide but continued producing the plugs in his basement at his home.
 Ed Strachan, who was employed under Lyman at Sun-Rype, recalls working after hours and on week-ends producing the plugs on a lathe machine, firstly at Lyman’s and then at his own home.
 Lyman and his wife Ernie would then paint them. the Author of this history page Ian Greenwood recalls visiting Lyman’s operation at his home around 1953.